 “You are so Hollywood,” I know he is glad I stopped Clint to chat.

 After eating, we drive to Santa Cruz and get a motel room.
 We walk through town and end up at the pier with its old fashion fun-zone.
-I discover I have a joint in my coat and convince John it will be okay to indulge since we aren’t driving.
+I discover I have a joint in my coat and convince John it will be okay to indulge since we will not be driving.
 After getting stoned, we play all the games.
 There is a psychedelic art booth where you can make your own mandala by spinning the paper which repeats the patterns in concentric circles.
 We congratulate ourselves on being so creative.
 They have a Ferris wheel at the end of the pier.
 We are the only customers, so they stop it once we reached the top.
 Rocking back and forth, we can see all the way to Monterrey.
 I claim I can see the Caterpiller hanging over the cliff further down the coast by Big Sur.

 “We should have stopped at Arthur Miller’s place,” he regrets.